Walter Hussey Burgh

-Walter Hussey Burgh SL (/'bɜːr/; BER; 1742 – 1783) was an Irish statesman, barrister and judge who sat in the Irish House of Commons, served as Prime Serjeant (1777–79, 1782) and Chief Baron of the Irish Exchequer (1782–83) and was considered to be one of the outstanding orators of his time.
+Walter Hussey Burgh SL (/'bɜːr/; BER; 1742 – 1783) was an Irish statesman, barrister and judge who sat in the Irish House of Commons, served as Prime Serjeant (1777–79, 1782) and Chief Baron of the Irish Exchequer (1782–83).
+He was considered to be one of the most outstanding orators of his time.

 Background

 Hussey Burgh was born in County Kildare, son of Ignatius Hussey, barrister, of Donore House, near Naas, and his second wife, Elizabeth Burgh.
 Elizabeth was the daughter of the statesman and architect, Colonel Thomas de Burgh, and his wife Mary Smyth.
 Thomas Burgh designed some of the most notable Irish buildings of his era, including Trinity College Library.
 Walter adopted the extra surname Burgh as a condition of inheriting the Burgh estate at Drumkeen, County Limerick, from his uncle, Richard Burgh.
 Another influential family connection was Anthony Foster, one of Burgh's predecessors as Chief Baron of the Irish Exchequer: both of Foster's wives were members of the Burgh family.